Home

 The best teams do not make fewer mistakes.
 They are simply not afraid to tell you about them.

 Amy Edmondson went into hospitals expecting the best nursing teams to report the fewest medication errors.
 She found the opposite, and it puzzled her until she saw what was really going on.
 The best teams reported more errors not because they made more, but because they felt safe enough to admit them.
 On the weak teams, people quietly hid their mistakes, so nobody could fix them or learn from them.
 The point is counterintuitive: a team that surfaces lots of problems is usually the healthy one, and a silent team is the worrying one.
 That sense of safety is what she named psychological safety, the shared belief that you can speak up, with a worry, a mistake, or a half-formed idea, without being punished or humiliated.
-Years later, when Google studied what set its own best teams apart, this was the single biggest factor, ahead of talent, ahead of resources.
+Years later, Google's team-effectiveness study also put psychological safety first.

 For professionals, this is not a nice-to-have.
 Their real work is thinking, and good thinking needs people who will disagree out loud, float an idea before it is polished, and admit when they are not sure.
 None of that happens on a team where speaking up feels risky.
 A team that cannot say "I think this is wrong" cannot do its best work.